-Chia seeds are the superfood of 2020 and that means they’ve moved out of the specialty health stores and into the mainstream.
+Chia seeds are the superfood of the year and that means they’ve moved out of the specialty health stores and into the mainstream.

 You can either eat them on their own or as part of something but how do you eat them?